Gum treatment also referred to as periodontics, is an important part of your overall dental health.

 Fortunately, gum disease is both preventable and curable, with proper dental care.

-With every dental examination, we will inspect your gums for early signs of gum disease.
+With every dental examination and cleaning, we will inspect your gums for early signs of gum disease.
 If we do find damage to the gums, there are options available that can stop and even reverse the damage that's already been done.

 Depending on the type and extent of damage, we may recommend one or more of the following options to treat gum disease: